 - Cosmetic Solutions That Make Damage Disappear

 Whether your dental emergency is due to an infection, an accident while playing sports, or a car wreck, you should immediately reach out for professional help.
 You likely won’t be able to completely solve the problem on your own, and waiting will only allow damage and pain to become worse.
-When you contact our dental office, we’ll let you know exactly what to do and schedule you for an appointment ASAP if needed.
-Between the time you call and when you step through our doors, here are a few ways to improve your situation during an emergency:
+Between the time you call and when you step through our doors, here are a few ways to improve your situation during an emergency.